KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

 1. In both the Terminals (`src/Frontend`, `src/BackEnd-Apis`), run the following command:
    `$ npm run start`.
-   The Terminal for `src/Frontend` should output to the console: "Please log in or sign up:"
+   The Terminal for `src/Frontend` should output to the console:
+*"Please log in or sign up:"*
-   The Terminal for `src/BackEnd-Apis` should output to the console: "BE server running"
+   The Terminal for `src/BackEnd-Apis` should output to the console:
+*"BE server running"*

 2. In the Terminal for `src/Frontend` a CLI should display the following options:
-   "
+*"
 - Login
 - Signup
 - Exit
-  "
+  "*

 Select `Login` and press "Enter"

-3. To the CLI prompts `Enter your username:` and `Enter your password:` try the two types of users: Admin and regular user by entering the credentials of each users you've created at step "Pre-requisites" ie. "Admin", "pwd" OR "user", "pwd"
+3. To the CLI prompts `Enter your username:` and `Enter your password:` try the two types of users: Admin and regular user, by entering the credentials of each users you've created at step "Pre-requisites" ie. *"Admin"*, *"pwd"* OR *"user"*, *"pwd"*.